templierw/spark_lab/README.md

 ## Conducted analysis

-For this project, we have conducted the following analysis on a local computer with a subset of the data :
+For this project, we have conducted the following analysis on a local computer with a subset of the data:

 - Distribution of the machines according to their CPU capacity